Battle of the Little Bighorn: Survivor claims

-Soldiers under Custer's direct command were annihilated on the first day of the battle, except for three Crow scouts and several troopers (including John Martin (Giovanni Martino)) who had left that column before the battle; one Crow scout, Curly, was the only survivor to leave after the battle had begun.
+Soldiers under Custer's direct command were annihilated on the first day of the battle, except for three Crow scouts and several troopers (including John Martin (Giovanni Martino) and Sergeant Daniel A. Kanipe, both of whom were used by Custer as messengers) who had left that column before the battle; one Crow scout, Curly, was the only survivor to leave after the battle had begun.
 Rumors of other survivors persisted for years.
 (Note: Graham, 146.
 Lt Edward Godfrey reported finding a dead 7th Cavalry horse (shot in the head), a grain sack, and a carbine at the mouth of the Rosebud River.
 He conjectured that a soldier had escaped Custer's fight and rafted across the river, abandoning his played-out horse.)

 Over 120 men and women came forward over the next 70 years claiming they were "the lone survivor" of Custer's Last Stand.
 The phenomenon became so widespread that one historian remarked, "Had Custer had all of those who claimed to be 'the lone survivor' of his two battalions he would have had at least a brigade behind him when he crossed the Wolf Mountains and rode to the attack."

 The historian Earl Alonzo Brininstool suggested he had collected at least 70 "lone survivor" stories.
 Michael Nunnally, an amateur Custer historian, wrote a booklet describing 30 such accounts.
 W. A. Graham claimed that even Libby Custer received dozens of letters from men, in shocking detail, about their sole survivor experience.
 At least 125 alleged "single survivor" tales have been confirmed in the historical record as of July 2012.

 Frank Finkel, from Dayton, Washington, had such a convincing story that historian Charles Kuhlman believed the alleged survivor, going so far as to write a lengthy defense of Finkel's participation in the battle.
 Douglas Ellison—mayor of Medora, North Dakota, and an amateur historian—also wrote a book in support of the veracity of Finkel's claim, but most scholars reject it.

 Some of these survivors held a form of celebrity status in the United States, among them Raymond Hatfield "Arizona Bill" Gardner and Frank Tarbeaux.
 A few even published autobiographies that detailed their deeds at the Little Bighorn.

 A modern historian, Albert Winkler, has asserted that there is some evidence to support the case of Private Gustave Korn being a genuine survivor of the battle: "While nearly all of the accounts of men who claimed to be survivors from Custer's column at the Battle of the Little Bighorn are fictitious, Gustave Korn's story is supported by contemporary records."
 Several contemporary accounts note that Korn's horse bolted in the early stages of the battle, whilst he was serving with Custer's 'I' company, and that he ended up joining Reno's companies making their stand on Reno Hill.